swiftlang/swift-evolution/proposals/NNNN-refining-property-wrapper-related-initialization.md

     }
 }

-MyView(x: $someInt) // old init
+MyView(x: .constant(5))  // ❌old init
-MyView($x: $someInt) // new init
+MyView($x: .constant(5)) // ✅ new init
 ```

 To ease the transition to the new memberwise initializer, we propose the following plan:
-- In the Swift 5 language mode, both the old and the new memberwise initializer will be synthesized.
+- In the Swift 5 language mode, both the old and the new memberwise initializers will be synthesized.
   - In otherwise ambiguous cases, the old initializer is unconditionally preferred over the new one during overload resolution.
-  - The old initializer will not be suggested in code completion or appear in the "sanitized" swiftinterface.
+  - The old initializer will not be suggested in code completion or appear in the "sanitized" swiftinterface (presented for frameworks by Xcode).
 - In the Swift 6 language mode, both the old and the new memberwise initializer will be synthesized.
   - In otherwise ambiguous cases, the _new_ initializer is unconditionally preferred over the old one during overload resolution.
   - The old initializer will not be suggested in code completion or appear in the "sanitized" swiftinterface, and uses of the old initializer will warn about its impending removal.